johnmick/PythonHomeworkAssignment/README.md

  The Pipelining chain was something I previously explored and was familiar with putting together.

  The homework assignment was a perfect excuse to try a pipeline approach out.
-The pipeline approach provides a flexible approach towards manipulating the data while coming at the cost of some additional processing time.
+The currently implemented pipeline provides a reconfigurable means of reading, manipulating, and forwarding data with some cost in processing time.

- Continued efforts would look towards optimizing this model and distributing it between machines using configurable protocols for transport.
-By providing distribution methods, scaling designs could be tested.
+ Continued efforts would look towards optimizing pipeline performance and distributing components between machines using configurable protocols for transport.
+By providing configurable distribution methods, designing pipelines which scale with built-in redundancies could be further explored.

  This was a really fun assignment with a nice set of it items on the table for consideration!